Frequently Asked Questions

-Your team fees cover the coaches practice salary, a four month membership to Freestone Climbing and the coaches salary and travel expenses incurred at competitions.
-Defying Gravity retains 11%-15% of your fees to cover operational costs.
+Your team fees cover the coaches practice salary, USA Climbing coach registartion fee, a four month membership to Freestone Climbing, registration in our local bouldering competition (Missoula, fall only) and the coaches salary and travel expenses incurred at competitions.
+Defying Gravity retains 10%-15% based on participation of your fees to cover operational costs.

 When are the local competitive seasons?

 The bouldering season is September through December.
 The sport climbing season is February through April.

 When are the regional, divisional and national comps held?